Cyber Security Secrets Hackers Don’t Want You to Know

 Readers who recovered from or prevented a cybercrime share their advice:

-Try not to apply for credit cards online: Credit card companies require your Social Security number.
+Try not to apply for credit cards online: Credit card companies require your social insurance number.
 Once you put that out there, it’s out there forever. —Christine Mumper, via email